erich666/McUsd/README.md

 There are [a few renderers in Omniverse](https://docs.omniverse.nvidia.com/prod_kit/prod_materials-and-rendering/render-settings_overview.html).
 All results are from Omniverse Create 2022.

 By default, the "RTX - Interactive (Path Tracing)" is used.
 This renderer is progressive, shooting more and more frames of rays and blending these results in.
-Here is the render after around 140 frames or so:
+Here is the render after 512 accumulated frames (which is overkill):

 ![Omniverse RTX - Interactive (Path Tracing)](/images/ov_interactive.png "Omniverse RTX - Interactive (Path Tracing)")